 -anxiety & panic attacks

-No one knows exactly how psychotherapy and EMDR therapy work.
+No one knows exactly how EMDR therapy works.
 We do know the process is designed to access the memory channels where traumatic memories are stored.
 Through a structured process similar to REM sleep, memories are able to be processed and released, resulting in a reduction in intensity of the overwhelming incident.

 EMDR is evidence based therapy.
 More than 20 controlled studies have investigated its effectiveness, and the results show that EMDR effectively decreases and sometimes eliminates the symptoms of Post-traumatic Stress Disorder (PTSD).
 It also reduces the associated symptoms of anxiety and depression.
 EMDR can be an effective treatment to help overcome difficult life events and experiences.